eric-cyp24/Kyber768cbd.jl/README.md

 $ pdflatex -output-directory results scripts_pub/SuccessRateTables.tex
 ```
 Alternatively, you can paste the generated LaTeX codes (`results/...Success_Rate.tex`)
 into a LaTeX editor, e.g. [Overleaf](https://www.overleaf.com/), and you sould see
 the tables:
 ![Success Rate Table](scripts_pub/LaTeX_tables.png)

-Note that the MS2 columns are incomplete, thus shown as `NaN` in the tables.
+Note that, the MS2 columns are incomplete, thus shown as `NaN` in the tables.
 You can complete the MS2 columns by:
 - First, build the device DK2 templates with the following profiling step.
 - Then, run the single-trace attacks on the MS2 target with templates from all